dhutchison/dhutchison.github.io/_posts/2014-06-12-jekyll-compress-a-pure-liquid-way-to-compress-html.markdown

 date: 2014-06-12 21:15
 slug: jekyll-compress-a-pure-liquid-way-to-compress-html
 categories: Development
-summary: Jekyll generated pages can contain a lot of whitespace.
+description: Jekyll generated pages can contain a lot of whitespace.
 There IS a solution without using plugins!
 tags: Jekyll
 keywords:
 - html